FAQ – Frequently Asked Questions

 Does my child need a medical form?

-Every child attending Cub Adventure Day Camp is required to bring a BSA Health and Medical Record, parts A & B to camp with them on the first day (DO NOT mail it to camp).
+Every child attending Adventure Day Camp is required to bring a BSA Health and Medical Record, parts A & B to camp with them on the first day (DO NOT mail it to camp).
 Click here to obtain a copy.
 These forms must be retained by camp, so keep a copy at home for use at other activities.
-Cubs who must take medication while at camp must also have their parent complete an authorization to administer medication form.
+Campers who must take medication while at camp must also have their parent complete an authorization to administer medication form.

 Should my child bring a lunch?

 Each child is expected to provide their own lunch.
 The lunch should be brown bag style.
 We do not have access to on-site refrigeration, it is strongly recommended not to use any mayonnaise products in your child’s lunch.
 Please do not bring coolers.
 Plenty of water will be provided during the days activities.
+Campers also have the option to order a bag lunch from the camp for a nominal fee.

 What should I pack for my child's week at camp?